-A&L-10.
+Access & Linkages-10.
 Reconfigure the Cedar Street/VT-16 Intersection - It is recommended that the intersection be reconfigured to be perpendicular with VT-16 to provide clearer site lines.
 This could include possible traffic calming measures for traffic coming off Route 16 and into the Village.
 The Town should contact VTrans about the possibility of realigning this intersection.
+Public input indicated an interest in considering sidewalks for this location.

-Estimated cost: further planning required to specify costs
+Estimated cost: further planning required to specify costs.